 In 1981, Gary Laux purchased the building, renovated it and changed the name to The Hollow.
 It became Sneaker’s in 1987 when Shelley Catlin purchased it from Brett McManus.
 It has continued as Sneaker’s for 35 years.

-Interior of the United Cigar Store, then Pete’s Place, 1926 to 1980, advertised Beer and Lunch.
+Caption: Pete’s Place, 1926 to 1980, advertised Beer and Lunch.
 Sandwiches were their Specialty.
 They also served Coca Cola and sold Copenhagen cigars.
 Photo was taken on Pete’s First Day in 1926.